unbind-me/unbind/README.md

-## Welcome to Unbind
+## Welcome to Unbind (currently down)

 This project was made using React Native & Expo.

 Front end 12% complete.
 Back end starts at 50% front end completion.